jon-wong-sutd/git-lessons/git-lesson.md

 </div>

 <div class="side-note" markdown="1">
-If you're able to use an editor (vi or emacs) to write your *commit messages* within your Bash shell, you can just do `git merge --no-ff daydream` to perform the merge in 1 step, rather than 2.
+If you're able to use an editor (vi or emacs) to write your *commit messages* within your Bash shell, you can just do `git merge --no-ff author-A/daydream` to perform the merge in 1 step, rather than 2.
 </div>

 {% assign merge-commit = site.data.git-lesson.git-commits.merge.id %}